 Curriculum & Requirements

-The option in Data Science is intended for students interested in pursuing advanced degrees and conducting original research in data science.
-The option in data science places its emphasis on a rigorous introduction to the theoretical mathematical and computational underpinnings of modern data science.
+The BS in Data Science is intended for students interested in pursuing advanced degrees and conducting original research in data science.
+The program places its emphasis on a rigorous introduction to the theoretical mathematical and computational underpinnings of modern data science.

 Sample Degree Plan